-Healing from Domestic Abuse
+Healing From Domestic Abuse

 by Dr. Jeanne King, Ph.D.

-For more information on healing from domestic abuse visit www.preventabusiverelationships.com/healing_from_within.php and claim your Free Instant Access to Survivor Success eInsights.
-Psychologist Dr. Jeanne King, Ph.D. helps people nationwide recognize, end and heal from domestic abuse. © Jeanne King, Ph.D. — Domestic Violence Prevention and InterventionThis series of eInsights is presented to you by Partners in Prevention, a nonprofit organization.
+For more information about healing from domestic abuse visit www.preventabusiverelationships.com/healing_from_within.php and claim your Free Instant Access to Survivor Success eInsights.
+Psychologist Dr. Jeanne King, Ph.D. helps people nationwide recognize, end and heal from domestic abuse. © Jeanne King, Ph.D.
+Domestic Violence Prevention and InterventionThis series of eInsights is presented to you by Partners in Prevention, a nonprofit organization.
 If you find this eInsight article useful, we invite you to contribute to the maintenance and growth of the Survivor Success Tips & eInsights.
 To make a tax-deductible donation, please visit www.EndDomesticAbuse.org

 Dr. Jeanne King is a licensed psychologist and domestic abuse consultant.
 Feel free to contact us if you need help with physical and/or emotional pain, stress-related illnesses, or relationship abuse issues at home or in court.
 Contact Us to reach Dr. King.